arshad4387/Groww-Analysis/README.md

 **Data Description:**
   _Stock_: The name of the stock.
-  ISIN: International Securities Identification Number.
+  _ISIN_: International Securities Identification Number.
-  Quantity: Number of shares traded.
+  _Quantity_: Number of shares traded.
-  Buy Date: Date when the stock was purchased.
+  _Buy Date_: Date when the stock was purchased.
-  Buy Price: Price at which the stock was bought.
+  _Buy Price_: Price at which the stock was bought.
-  Buy Value: Total value spent on buying the stock.
+  _Buy Value_: Total value spent on buying the stock.
-  Sell Date: Date when the stock was sold.
+  _Sell Date_: Date when the stock was sold.
-  Sell Price: Price at which the stock was sold.
+  _Sell Price_: Price at which the stock was sold.
-  Sell Value: Total value received from selling the stock.
+  _Sell Value_: Total value received from selling the stock.
-  P&L: Profit and Loss from the trade.
+  _P&L_: Profit and Loss from the trade.
-  Remarks: Additional notes or comments on the trade.
+  _Remarks_: Additional notes or comments on the trade.

 **Data Pre-processing Steps:**
-  Data Cleaning:
+  _Data Cleaning_:
     Since we are using the report from Groww, data cleaning steps are very minimal.
     * Convert data types to appropriate formats (e.g., numeric types for stock quantity, buy value, sell value etc.)
-  Grouping and Aggregating:
+  _Grouping and Aggregating_:
     Group by stock and trade type to summarize total values and P&L.

 **Assumptions:**